faresd/javascript-nodejs-starter/README.md

 This Website Starter uses [Jade - Template Engine](http://jade-lang.com/).

-To adapt the design of your web site; you can modify the corresponding slice jade mixin located in: `/views/slices/`, this appication handels `Slice labels` ether by a new labeled Minxin or inline-check.
+To adapt the design of your web site; you can modify the corresponding slice jade mixin located in: `/views/slices/`, this appication handels `Slice labels` either by a new labeled Minxin or inline-check.

 #### Deploy your NodeJS application